Namie Amuro: Artistry

 Amuro has a mezzo-soprano vocal range.
-During the early stages of her singing career, she was noted for her limited vocal capabilities, and was criticized for constantly relying on production values to overlap these flaws.
-For example, her first two studio albums, Sweet 19 Blues and Concentration 20, were examined by Ted Mills at AllMusic, and labelled her voice very "limited" and occasionally sung "higher than she can manage".
 By 2000, the English language started to heavily mix in with her music, starting with Genius 2000.
 In several tracks, Amuro would record her vocals in Japanese (and additionally in English), whereas back-up vocalists would provide English translations and marry the two together.
 By Play, the singer would start to record tracks with less electronic synths and beats, particularly with the album track "Baby Don't Cry".
 According to Mills, he felt that the song focused more on her vocals than the production.
 Her final three studio albums, Uncontrolled, Feel and Genic, had multiple full-length English tracks and, although it received positive remarks for experimentation, she was frequently lambasted for her incomprehensible deliveries in most songs.